maevadevs/Go-Developer-Advanced/02-Types-And-Declarations/readme.md

 }
 ```

+- E.g. above: Go will not catch the unused `x = 30`
+  - `x` was read once in `fmt.Println()` above
+  - 3rd-party tools can be used to cleanup these
 - **NOTE: This rule does not apply to *constants* and *package-level variables***
   - It is better to avoid *package-level variables*
   - Constants in Go are calculated at compile-time (cannot have side-effects)
-  - Can be eliminated if unused: They are excluded from the compiled binary
+  - Can be eliminated if unused: They are excluded from the compiled binary if unused

 ```go
 // This code will compile